 Water Softeners

-Water softeners use an ion exchange process to remove hard minerals like calcium and magnesium.
+Water softeners use an ion exchange process to remove hard minerals like calcium and magnesium, which is the main difference between hard and soft water.
 They do not remove other contaminants and are mainly used to prevent mineral buildup in pipes and water heaters or improve the feel of the water.
 Salt must be periodically added for the ion exchange.
 Water softeners typically do not purify water or make it safer to drink.

 Filtration